 - 1. The Originator sends a request to access a resource. - 2.
 The Hosting CSE shall evaluate the received request against the linked <accessControlPolicy> resource.
 If one of the rule tuples that is about the request originator contains the accessControlLocationRegions parameter (circular description) and the Hosting CSE does not store the location of the Originator, the Hosting CSE shall either continue to the next step or deny the access.
-If the Hosting CSE has the location of the Originator it is used for applying access control policy.

-If the Hosting CSE has the location of the Originator, it is used for applying access control policy.

-The Hosting CSE may deny the access due to the fact that the Originator is not subscriber of the network or any other reasons (e.g. connection lost, server malfunction).

-- 3. The Hosting CSE shall create the <locationPolicy> resource and set relevant attributes as mentioned above. - 4.
+If the Hosting CSE has the location of the Originator, it is used for applying access control policy. - The Hosting CSE may deny the access due to the fact that the Originator is not subscriber of the network or any other reasons (e.g. connection lost, server malfunction). - 3.
+The Hosting CSE shall create the <locationPolicy> resource and set relevant attributes as mentioned above. - 4.
 The Hosting CSE shall subscribe to a new area location notification service toward Location Server in the Network.
 The area information shall be based on the area defined by the accessControlLocationRegions parameters.
 If multiple regions are defined, multiple subscriptions shall be set. - 5.
 The Location Server immediately obtains the location of the Originator. - NOTE 2: After the immediate location acquisition, the Location Server periodically obtains the location of the Originator to check whether the Originator is in the area or not.
 The frequency and duration can be defined by local policies. - 6.
 The Location Server responds with the immediate location information of the Originator toward Hosting CSE. - 7.
 Based on the received location of the Originator and other access control policies, the request is evaluated and can be either granted or denied.
 The Hosting CSE responds regarding the request (step 1). - 8.
 When the Originator crosses in (enter) or out of (leave) the area, the Location Server shall notify of the Hosting CSE of the location change.
 Thus, the Hosting CSE can keep track of the location of the Originator and easily evaluate the access against location context constraint. - 9.
 The Hosting CSE responds to the notification.